-Calvary Chapel has been formed as a fellowship of believers in the Lordship of Jesus Christ, allowing Him to live in us and to live through us.
+Calvary Chapel of the Canyons is a fellowship of believers in the Lordship of Jesus Christ.

-As a result of Jesus’ death and resurrection we have experienced God’s love and forgiveness deeply and personally; and actively invite everyone to have a meaningful personal relationship with God.
+As a result of Jesus’ death and resurrection we have experienced God’s love and forgiveness deeply and personally.
+We actively invite everyone to have a meaningful personal relationship with God through Jesus Christ.

 “God has given us eternal LIFE, and this LIFE is in His Son.
 He who has the Son has LIFE…” (1 John 5:11-12)

 Prepared - for the soon return of Jesus.
 Rev. 3:11

 Therefore, we follow Jesus, full of grace and Truth!
 John 1:14

 Therefore, we Study the Bible from Genesis to Revelation and all its Wisdom.
 John 8:31-32